Financial Planning

 SETTING UP A SEP IRA

 A SEP IRA follows a formal, written retirement plan set up by the employer.
-Setting up a SEP IRA is fairly easy, but here are some steps you should review with a qualified tax professional:
+Setting up a SEP IRA is fairly easy, but here are some steps you should review with a qualified tax professional

 • Choose a financial institution.
 This can be a bank that offers traditional IRAs or any other IRS-approved IRA trustee or custodian.
+Be sure to consider the investment options available, such as stocks, bonds, mutual funds or self-directed IRAs, to find the best fit for your employees' retirement accounts.

 Once you’ve followed these steps and established the plan with your chosen financial institution, you’ll need to prepare a few additional documents and either file them yourself or deliver them to your tax professional.
 For example, Form 5305-SEP is an instruction form from the IRS that has information on how much an employer can contribute to its employees’ SEPs based on compensation.
 It also provides information on applicable laws pertaining to these plans, such as minimum participation requirements and nondiscrimination rules.